noteflakes-music/lyp/docs/user-guide.md

 ### Package references

-A package is normally referenced by its git URL.
-Lyp lets you provide either fully- or partially qualified URLs.
+A package is normally referenced by its git URL. lyp lets you provide either fully- or partially qualified URLs.
 A package hosted on github can be also referenced by the user/repository pair.
 The following are all equivalent:

 ```bash
 # Fully-qualified URLs